Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 Anyway, banking trojan can already compromise the previous 2FA schemes.
 [Android banking Trojan to steal cryptocurrency and 2FA codes](https://www.revelock.com/en/blog/oscorp-android-banking-trojan-to-steal-cryptocurrencies-and-2fa-codes  )

-Decentralized key & asset management service where user’s privates key and signature program are stored and executed in Hardware Enclave/Trusted Execution Environment TEE.
+- **Decentralized key & asset management service** where user’s privates key and signature program are stored and executed in Hardware Enclave/Trusted Execution Environment TEE.
 The mobile client that control keys and triggers transactions is designed to resist malware attacks from banking trojan (and even targeted attacks at a later stage)
-Social Recovery Service that leverages the existing substrate pallet, and a novel decentralized autonomous recovery service.
+- **Social Recovery Service** that leverages the existing substrate pallet, and a novel decentralized autonomous recovery service.
 (Comment: we hope that we will be able to provide a response to the related RFP in the following phases)

-The solution relies on a substrate blockchain and on substaTEE/IntegriTEE Workers, to secure private keys, signature programs and the friendly authentication and transaction validation service.
+**The solution relies on a substrate blockchain and on substaTEE/IntegriTEE Workers** to secure private keys, signature programs and the friendly authentication and transaction validation service.

-The last service use a novel Decentralized Trusted Transaction Validation Protocol that leverage TEE features on mobile, combined with One Time Garbled Circuit and Visual Cryptography to provide a Trusted Authentication and Trusted UI layer on user devices.
+The last service use a novel **Decentralized Trusted Transaction Validation Protocol** that leverage **TEE features on mobile**, combined with **One Time Garbled Circuit and Visual Cryptography** to provide a Trusted Authentication and Trusted UI layer on user devices.

-Link to medium Interstellar Wallet – Technology and security lightpaper.(draft/work in progress) The project phase 1 focus on one of the core components of the solution.
+**Link to medium Interstellar Wallet – Technology and security lightpaper.(draft/work in progress)**

+The project phase 1 focus on one of the core components of the solution.
 An OCW garbled circuit factory GCF and a demo of the transaction validation protocol.
 This demo consists in the Authentication and Transaction Validation pallet that interact with both GCF and the mobile client.
-(To review)

 Other use case of Garbled Circuit Factory:
-Efficient alternative to Public Key encryption. (explain) Post Quantum encryption and signature scheme
+- Efficient alternative to Public Key encryption. (explain)
+- Post Quantum encryption and signature scheme
-End user device security – Trusted UI
+- End user device security – Trusted UI
-Proof of history of legitimate computation with reusable garbled circuit (research roadmap) for malware detection scheme.
+- Proof of history of legitimate computation with reusable garbled circuit (research roadmap) for malware detection scheme.